Werner Scores On Bundesliga Return As Ten-man Leipzig Draw 2-2 With Cologne - UrduPoint

 French forward Christopher Nkunku gave the home side the lead in the 56th minute, but Cologne were able to equalise with 20 minutes to go through a clumsy own goal from Leipzig's Josko Gvardiol.

+After the game, Werner said he was "very emotional" to return with "Leipzig always a part of me", however the side was disappointed with the result.

-Augsburg won 2-1 away at Bayern Leverkusen thanks to a late goal from Andre Hahn in the 82nd minute.
+"2-2 is acceptable, but for our aims (this season) its far from satisfactory."
+Leipzig manager Domenico Tedesco praised his side's resilience despite Cologne's numerical advantage, saying "I feel many teams would have lost that game today."
+Augsburg won 2-1 at Bayern Leverkusen thanks to a late goal from Andre Hahn in the 82nd minute.

 Leverkusen, looking to rebound from a disappointing first round loss to Borussia Dortmund, went behind early when Augsburg midfielder Fredrik Jensen scored his side's first Bundesliga goal of the season.